In this post, I show you how to clean and prepare mussels with your favorite sauce with step by step instructions.

 Most of you know that I don't eat seafood; however, my family loves them!
 I normally make them every Christmas day to serve as an appetizer, but they're so good and easy to make that you can make them any day of the week as a meal.

 My mom gave me these tips years ago on how to clean and prepare mussels.
 I've been told that "They are the cleanest mussels I've ever eaten!" so I must be doing something right!

 How to Clean & Prepare Mussels

-- Remove the dish from the refrigerator after the four hours; then "de-beard" the mussels by pulling the "fuzzy" part of the mussel off as best as you can.
+Remove the dish from the refrigerator; then "de-beard" the mussels by pulling the "fuzzy" part of the mussel off the side of the shell as best as you can.
 Using a small knife, I grasp the beard with the side of knife and my thumb and pull the beard towards me down the shell.
-(See image above).

 Repeat for all mussels; then rinse them under cold water to remove any excess sand and/or flour.

 Next, place the mussels in the perforated portion of a large steamer pot.
 Fill the bottom portion of the steamer pot approximately halfway with water; then add the perforated portion of the pot with the mussels on top.

 Cover the pot with a lid, bring to a boil and allow mussels to steam.
 The mussels are cooked when the shells have all opened; approximately 8-10 minutes.
 If any mussels do not open, discard.

 Once the mussels are cooked, place them on a large serving dish or platter and toss with your favorite sauce.
 Oh and don't forget the crusty Italian bread!
 It's great for dipping into the sauce. ~Enjoy!I